-Our maths intent at Keir Hardie Primary is for our pupils to acquire a deep, long-term, secure and adaptable understanding of Mathematics.
+Based on our contextual strengths and challenges, our Maths intent is for our pupils to acquire a deep, long-term, secure and adaptable understanding of Mathematics.
 We want our pupils to use their long-term and working memory to progress, achieve and excel.

-Our Maths lessons are taught with 5 ideas in mind, Coherence, using small steps, which makes it more accessible for all.
+Our Maths lessons, which are based on a mastery approach, are taught with the “5 big ideas” in mind, Coherence, using small steps, which makes it more accessible for all.
 Representation through the use of manipulatives and “stem” sentences.
-We also ensure that pupils are fluent by giving them opportunities to practise key facts during lessons, as part of the basic skills sessions, or during pre teaching and catch up sessions.
+We use the concrete, pictorial and abstract approach to ensure access for all and support for those who need it.
+We also ensure that pupils are fluent by giving them opportunities to practise key facts during lessons, as part of our basic skills sessions, or during pre teaching and catch up sessions.
+This is further supported through the use of Sumdog and Times Tables Rock Stars.
 Our lessons ensure that mathematical Variation is considered and explored, so our pupils see the “maths” in different contexts.
 Questions are carefully selected and used at the beginning of Maths lessons to engage our pupils and get them thinking, justifying and explaining.
+We use journaling to capture pupils’ understanding.

 A majority of our pupils achieve mastery by acquiring a solid understanding of the maths before moving on to more advanced material.
 It prepares them for the next stage of their education, by helping to develop an understanding of how maths is important in our daily lives.